jbkjr/jbkjr.github.io/_posts/2024-06-18-suffering-is-not-pain.md

 * **Pain**: An unpleasant physical sensation or emotional experience.[^1]

-* **Suffering:** The unsatisfactoriness that arises from craving, aversion, and clinging/attachment to sensations and experiences; [dukkha](https://www.accesstoinsight.org/ptf/dhamma/sacca/sacca1/dukkha.html).
+* **Suffering**: The unsatisfactoriness that arises from craving, aversion, and clinging/attachment to sensations and experiences; [dukkha](https://www.accesstoinsight.org/ptf/dhamma/sacca/sacca1/dukkha.html).

 I feel it is important to clarify at this point that, while the above definition of suffering derives from historically-Buddhist teachings about dukkha and its cause, I am not endorsing this definition because it is Buddhist but rather because I believe it best identifies suffering as it can actually be observed in phenomenal experience.
 For those who are skeptical (possibly deeply so) about the claims and teachings of Buddhism, I ask that you consider the distinction I am advocating with reference to your own experience(s) of pain and suffering.
 While both pain and suffering are phenomena that “feel bad” experientially, I maintain that the sensations and experiences to which the terms/concepts “pain” and “suffering” respectively refer are actually distinct as differentiated by the above definitions.
 As a tradition, Buddhism is almost entirely concerned with suffering, its cause, its cessation, and the way to its cessation, so I do not consider it far-fetched to think that the way(s) in which it describes suffering are quite useful in distinguishing it as it is to be found in actual experience.